Non-Semisimple TQFT's and BPS $q$-Series: The relation between and

 where

-We say that $\Lo_\omega$ is well defined if the interior sum in the right hand side of (\ref{Laplace-omega-formula}) has finite number of non-zero terms. \end{defi} With such modified definitions Proposition \ref{prop:Go-Lo-in-limit}, then still holds by the similar argument.
-Propositions \ref{prop:Laplace-omega-explicit} and \ref{prop:Laplace-omega-Zhat} are modified respectively to the following two:
+We say that $\Lo_\omega$ is well defined if the interior sum in the right-hand side of~\eqref{Laplace-omega-formula} has finite number of non-zero terms. \end{Definition} With such modified definitions Proposition~\ref{prop:Go-Lo-in-limit}, then still holds by the similar argument.
+Propositions~\ref{prop:Laplace-omega-explicit} and~\ref{prop:Laplace-omega-Zhat} are modified respectively to the following two:

-\begin{proposition} When $r\neq 0\mod 4$ and
+\begin{Proposition} When $r\neq 0\bmod 4$ and